pwwang/pyppl_report/docs/processEnvs.md

 ## Some analysis
 ```

-with `pXXX.envs.report.title = 'An amazing analysis'`, we will have:
+with `pXXX.config.report_envs.title = 'An amazing analysis'`, we will have:

 ```markdown
 ## An amazing analysis